SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Your job.

-Implement the primitive `lookup: selector` that sent to an objClass with a method selector, a symbol and the initial receiver of the message, returns the method-body of the method associated with the selector in the objClass or its superclasses.
+Implement the primitive `lookup: selector` that when sent to an objClass with a method selector, a symbol, and the initial receiver of the message, returns the method-body of the method associated with the selector in the objClass or its superclasses.
 Moreover, if the method is not found, nil is returned.

 Make sure that you execute the test methods: `testNilWhenErrorInLookup` and `testRaisesErrorSendWhenErrorInLookup` whose code is given below:

 ```
 ObjTest >> testNilWhenErrorInLookup
-   "(self  selector: #testNilWhenErrorInLookup) run"

    self assert: (pointClass lookup: #zork) isNil.
    "The method zork is NOT implemented on pointClass"